swcarpentry/managing-research-software-projects/_episodes/10-continuous.md

 > ## Setting Up Continuous Integration
 >
-> 1. Create a new Git repository on GitHub
->     and add a single Python file with one function that adds two numbers.
-> 2. Follow the steps in [this tutorial][python-travis-tutorial]
->     to set up Travis-CI testing of that function.
+> Follow the steps in [this tutorial][python-travis-tutorial] to set up Travis-CI testing for the SNDS repository.
->
 > How long did it take you to set this up?
 {: .challenge}